Updated December 31, 2013

 Those who do not meet the criteria for an authorized certified copy may receive an informational only copy.
 The words "Informational, Not a Valid Document to Establish Identity" will be imprinted across the face of the certified copy.

-The Office of Vital Records can provide authorized certified or informational only death certificates for deaths from 2012-present.
-For death certificates prior to 2012, you must contact or go to the Santa Clara County Clerk-Recorder's Office.
+The Office of Vital Records and Registration can provide authorized certified or informational only death certificates for deaths from 2013 to present.
+For death certificates prior to 2013, you must contact or go to the Santa Clara County Clerk-Recorder's Office.

 |Death Search/ Death Certificate